 Natalie Blom

-Natalie is an architect, artist, and researcher based in Stockholm.
-Her work addresses contemporary socio-ecological challenges by examining concepts of co-existence and ”messy togetherness.”
-She is interested in design strategies that foster care and intimacy with local ecologies, extending these principles to strengthen human relationships.
+Natalie is an architect, artist, and researcher based in Gothenburg, Sweden.
+Her work addresses contemporary socio-ecological challenges by examining concepts of co-existence She is interested in design strategies that fosters care and intimacy with local ecologies, extending these principles to strengthen human relationships.

-She is a co-founder of Garden Loops, an international collective of architects and artists operating between Gothenburg and Stockholm.
+She is a co-founder of Garden Loops, a collective of architects and artists operating through Gothenburg and Sydney.
 The collective’s practice investigates local ecologies and food systems through a more-than-human perspective.
 Garden Loops employs workshops as a platform for open, shared learning, aiming to establish collaborative networks and promote interdisciplinary dialogue.

 Natalie holds a postmaster from the Royal Academy of Arts in Stockholm, where she participated in the program Of Public Interest (OPI) Lab 2023-2024.